gloriafung/Escape-Room/README.md

 you will encounter items that can be added into your inventory to aid your escape.
 Depending on your choice of actions, users will either successfully escape the room or fail.

+Users can also save the state of their game, and load it from file to return to a previous checkpoint.
+As the user exits the game, an event log is printed of all the items they have acquired in their inventory.

 ***Who will use it?***

 This application will be used by those looking for a simple, fun activity to pass their time.
 Choose-your-path games